sauce-archives/testobject-gradle-plugin_TBD/README.md

 Use this plugin to upload your apk and test apk to app.testobject.com and execute the provided test cases.

+If it's need you can also run your test cases as a package.
+This is recommended for users who are using a custom runner to do internal filtering.

+At the end of the test run a junit xml file will be written into the folder named "testobject" under the build folder of your project.
+This xml file holds the information about the test run and it can be integrated with your jenkins server.

 See the sample build.gradle config below:

 ```